West Virginia Child Care Centers United

 We were formed by the merger of two former organizations: West Virginia Association of Child Care Centers and Directors on a Mission.

 West Virginia Child Care Centers United (WVCCU) wants to help state leaders understand the current situation for children/families and child care professionals in West Virginia.

 In childcare, it is easy to feel that no one understands the challenges of providing quality care.
 WVCCU wants to make sure that the resources and supports are in place to make all childcare programs successful.

 Why Should My Childcare Program Join WVCCU?

 We offer that support by providing opportunities to network with other childcare professionals who can relate to difficult situations.
-WVCCU also gives a voice to legislation that effects childcare centers, teachers, and policy.
-We promise to keep you informed of changing regulations as well as pending legislation that could make the difference in your childcare program.
+WVCCU also gives a voice to legislation that affects childcare centers, teachers, and policy.
+We promise to keep you informed of changing regulations as well as pending legislation that could make a difference in your childcare program.
 WVCCU facilitates a minimum of 2 Dinner Meetings a year where a speaker usually addresses the members about current news affecting the childcare industry.
 This also gives members time to come together to talk about individual issues that may be relevant to others.

 Benefits of Becoming A Member of WVCCU

 Professional development opportunities and resources

 Current information affecting childcare on a state level